IBM/data-prep-kit/transforms/universal/fdedup_multi_step/python/README.md

 Also see [here](../README.md) on details of implementation

 ## Summary
-This is a python version of multi step fuzzy dedup
+This is a Python version of multi step fuzzy dedup

 ## Configuration and command line Options